-- (a) Be qualified for entry to a university on the basis of the New Zealand University Entrance, Bursaries and Scholarships (NZUEBS) qualification, and have met the English language requirements in 4.7.2(c). - (b) Be qualified for entry to a university on the basis of National Certificate of Education Achievement (NCEA) Level 3.
-Students applying under this category must have also satisfied the NCEA literacy and numeracy requirements. - (c) Have been granted admission, or admission with credit towards a degree, on the basis of study undertaken at another institution.
-Students who have completed any of the following may apply to have their study recognized as the basis for admission to this university: - (i) A degree-level qualification awarded by another New Zealand or overseas university; - (ii) Degree-level courses at another New Zealand or overseas university; - (iii) A qualification awarded by an overseas secondary school or tertiary institution which this university considers to be equivalent to a recognised school qualification as set out in 4.1(a)(i); - (iv) Courses at Level 4 or above on the New Zealand Qualifications Framework towards a qualification awarded by a tertiary institution other than a university.
+- (c) Have been granted admission, or admission with credit towards a degree, on the basis of study undertaken at another institution.
+Students who have completed any of the following may apply to have their study recognised as the basis for admission to this university: - (i) a degree-level qualification awarded by another New Zealand or overseas university: - (ii) degree-level courses at another New Zealand or overseas university; - (iii) a qualification awarded by an overseas secondary school or tertiary institution which this university considers to be equivalent to a recognised school qualification as set out in section 4.1(a)(i); - (iv) courses at Level 4 or above on the New Zealand Qualifications Framework towards a qualification awarded by a tertiary institution other than a university.

-4.7.2 Other requirements
+4.7.2 Other Requirements